The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 She pulled me by the arm and lead me to a sitting room.

-“That war is over, it’s over.”
+“That war is over.
+It’s over.”
 She demanded.

-“Mother,” I repeated with certainty.
+“Mother.”
+I repeated with certainty.

 “Oh, my dear boy, yes?” she asked with a coo in her voice.

-I stood silently, satisfied that she answered.
+I stood silently, satisfied that she confirmed it.

 She scampered to the kitchen.
 Her hefty hips rumbled under her flowery dress.
-She muttered unintelligible sentences that included names I had once heard, “The Taylor’s sold their house and that Conners girl was asking about you since her brother Tom returned home.”
+She muttered unintelligible sentences that included names I had once heard, “The Taylors sold their house and that Conners girl was asking about you since her brother Tom returned home.”
 She continued about uncles and cousins that I could make no connection between.

 I replied short and cordial, “Oh, ok.”